platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 | `project.variable.delete` | A project variable has been deleted. |
 | `project.variable.update` | A project variable has been modified. |

-#### `environment` events
+#### `environment` activities

-Events that happened on an environment.
+Activities that happened on an environment.
-The following table presents the possible events:
+The following table presents the possible activities:

 | Name | Description |
 |------|-------------|